yashrajm2023/Pairs-Trading-Strategy-HDFCBANK-KOTAKBANK/README.md

 Features :

 Data Fetching: Automatically fetches historical stock data using the yfinance API.
-Exploratory Data Analysis: Includes correlation tests and visualizations to understand the relationship between the stocks.
+Exploratory Data Analysis: Includes cointegration tests and visualizations to understand the relationship between the stocks.
 Strategy Implementation: Implements the pairs trading strategy with clear, documented Python code.
 Backtesting: Backtests the strategy to evaluate its effectiveness and profitability over the past data.